TrueNASTrueNAS Nightly Development Documentation

 Add Virtual Machines and Add at the top right of the screen opens the Create Virtual Machine wizard.

-The screen displays a list of VMs configured on the TrueNAS SCALE system.
+The screen displays a list of VMs configured on the TrueNAS system.
 The State toggle displays and changes the state of the VM.
 Autostart, when selected, automatically starts the VM if the system reboots, otherwise you must manually start the VM.

 Virtual Machine Screen